Readri205/MS2_Project/README.md

 ## Credits

 ### Code

-*   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)

 *   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.